Discretionary Investment Management | Ben Byrom

 We can't wind back time and start again, but this adaptation will enable us to increase or decrease positions in a methodical way, as and when stock prices gyrate and opportunities arise.
 It will rein in emotion, and maintain focus on the fundamentals we work so hard to understand.
 Furthermore, it emphasises the fact that valuation drives the allocation process rather than what we think will happen in the future.

 The desire to diversify away from our defensive positioning is fuelling our research into automation and 5G – areas that we feel will have a real tailwind in a post COVID-19 world.
-However, the need to diversify is tempered by the uncertainty that persists and we remain comfortable with our defensive positioning for now – after all, we’re not rodeo All Stars and as this video demonstrates riding volatile bulls is not for the faint-hearted and this is no market to be brave!
+However, the need to diversify is tempered by the uncertainty that persists and we remain comfortable with our defensive positioning for now – after all, we’re not rodeo All Stars and riding volatile bulls is not for the faint-hearted and this is no market to be brave!